 Adam Ewart of Bangor-based sendmybag.com explains how an unpleasant journey to an airport and excess baggage charges when he got there gave him the idea for his business

 "I started sendmybag.com in 2006.
 The idea behind my business?
-Basically, for a fixed fee we collect luggage from students' family homes and deliver it to halls or rented accommodation near to where they're studying.
-We do this within 48 hours, anywhere in the UK.
-Obviously, come the end of term or academic year, we can take students belongings back home for them.
+Basically, for a fixed fee we collect luggage and deliver it wherever it needs to go.
+Obviously, come the end of term or academic year, we can take students belongings back home for them."

 "There's a cost issue, too.
 If a student wants to fly home with heavy cases at the end of the year, they'll have to pay excess baggage, which isn't cheap.
-We charge £22 per 30kg case – £20 if the student has a UCAS card number.
-Anyone sending more than three items receives a 10 per cent discount.
+Students get a discount if they have a UCAS card number.

 "How did I come up with the idea for my business?
 I was over in Oxford visiting my girlfriend who was studying there.
 To get back to Northern Ireland, where we're from, we had to get from her halls to the coach station in Oxford with three heavy suitcases, then travel by coach to London to the airport and from the coach stop to check-in.
 It was hard going, to say the least.